 A landing page is a webpage on your site that's designed to convert people.
 For example, our Smart Attribution landing page is tailored to B2B companies and is designed to get people to convert by signing up for a free 7-day trial.

 Other examples of B2B or B2C landing page conversions:

 📈 How to calculate Landing Page Conversion Rates:

-Landing Page Conversion Rates = (Total number of landing page visitors / Total number of conversions) * 100
+Landing Page Conversion Rates = (Total number of conversions / Total number of landing page visitors) * 100

 💥 Why it's useful: Landing pages exist to increase leads and customers, so the most important metric to track is how well they're converting.